ai-fast-track/timeseries/README.md

 <a href="https://colab.research.google.com/github/ai-fast-track/timeseries/blob/master/nbs/index.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ## Installation
-{% include note.html content='There are may ways to install `timeseries` package.
+> There are may ways to install `timeseries` package.
 Since `timeseries` is built using `fastai2`, there are also different ways to install fastai2.
-We will show to differents ways to install them and explain the motivation behin each one of them.' %}
+We will show to differents ways to install them and explain the motivation behin each one of them.

 ### Method 1 : Editable Version
 #### 1A - Installing fastai2
-{% include important.html content='Only if you have not already installed `fastai2`,' %}install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.
+> Important : Only if you have not already installed `fastai2`,install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.

 #### 1B - Installing `timeseries` on a local machine
-{% include note.html content='Installing an editable version of a package means that you will install a package from its corresponding github repository on your local machine.
-By doing so, you can pull the latest version whenever a new version is pushed.' %}
+> Note : Installing an editable version of a package means that you will install a package from its corresponding github repository on your local machine.
+By doing so, you can pull the latest version whenever a new version is pushed.
 To install `timeseries` editable package, follow the instructions here below:

 ```